primer76/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Writes contents of a command into another file Duplicate last line of a file into the file
-Delete file in a directory but not the directory
+Delete file in a directory but not the directory Counts numbers of directories and sub-directories in a directory